 The George Enescu music festival has its name from the famous Romanian composer and violinist George Enescu, a very important figure in contemporary European classical music, and is the biggest classical music festival in Romania.

-The festival typically lasts one month, starting at the end of August until the end of September.
+The festival typically lasts one month.
 Every day different philharmonic orchestras and classical music troupes will hold a concert in Bucharest.

 Throughout the editions, big names from the European classical music scene such as the London Philharmonic Orchestra, the Vienna Philharmonic or the Royal Camerata Orchestra have been featured at the Romanian Atheneum, one of Bucharest’s iconic landmarks and most beautiful buildings in Romania.